 10. Transferring this agreement

-What happens if we transfer this agreement: We can transfer any of our rights and duties under this agreement to another company or person.
+What happens if we transfer this agreement: We can transfer (or assign, including by way of security assignment) any of our rights and duties under this agreement to another company or person.
 We’ll only do this if we reasonably believe they will treat you the same way we do.

 Before we do this, we may give them and their advisers personal information about you to help them prepare for a possible transfer.
 We may also allow them to use your personal information after the transfer in the same way that we can.